scylladb/scylladb/docs/dev/wasm.md

 The memory management differs depending on the used ABI verison:
  - version 1 - There are no requirements of the usage of memory by the user.
 The host grows memory for each of parameters and does not free the memory in any way.
  - version 2 - The user program is required to export "_scylla_malloc" and "_scylla_free" methods, which
     are then used by the host for allocating memory for parameters and freeing memory for the returned value.
-The user is required to free the memory allocated for parameters (this can be achieved by using the provided helper libraries).
+    The user is required to free the memory allocated for parameters using the "_scylla_free" method, and allocate the memory for result using the "_scylla_malloc" method (both can be achieved by using the provided helper libraries).
+    Alternatively, the user may return one of the arguments, shifting the responsibility of freeing it to the host.
     The "_scylla_malloc" and "_scylla_free" methods may be simple wrappers of "malloc" and "free" methods implemented by default when compiling with WASI.

 ## Supported types